 All the branches of the armed forces require service members to provide support to children and ex-spouses in the event that a court order is lacking.
 However, a commander’s authority is limited in this regard, and the service member’s obligation is temporary until a court provides temporary or permanent orders.
 You can apply for direct payment from the Defense Finance & Accounting Service by sending them a copy of the court’s orders.

 For situations involving civil concerns, military members or their spouses should consult with an attorney with extensive experience with military matters.
-Our vast knowledge of divorce law in California, in addition to military-related divorce regulations, makes the Law Offices of William Edgar a valuable asset to you or your children.
+Our vast knowledge of divorce law in California, in addition to military-related divorce regulations, makes the Edgar & Dow a valuable asset to you or your children.
 We can help you navigate a difficult situation with a firm grasp of your goals and your needs.

 Call (888) 251-9618 as soon as possible to let an experienced Riverside family law attorney help you.